Jean-Paul Rodrigue (2017), New York:

 The Nature of Transport Policy

-Author: Dr. Brian Slack and Dr. Theo Notteboom
+Authors: Dr. Brian Slack, Dr. Theo Notteboom and Dr.

 The terms "policy" and "planning" are used very loosely and are frequently